bunuelo/funk2/som-2009/lab1/lab1.md

 \questionset{2}

+**Removed from Lab 1**.
 Not all learning experiences are equal.
 There are two 5 step learning experiences (precondition state, result) that the agent may take when learning the \textsc{If-Do} rule for `[pick-up the-red-block]`.
 They both result in very different learned problems.
 Given the two learning sequences of actions in `learning-exploration-1` and `learning-exploration-2`, what are the different kinds of antecedent rules learned by the program?

 \questionset{3}

+**Removed from Lab 1**.
 Which one of those rules is better (define what *better* means)?
 Explain why these learning experiences, both an equal number of events, have lead to very different learned rules.

 \addtocounter{questionnum}{1}